rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/hooks/README.md

 * rtbiz_hd_support_from_product_title

  On support form we show default project as `Choose Product` and if you want to change that you can use this filter.
-Params `$product_string`.
+Parameter `$product_string`.